Can a Polar Tint franchise do auto, residential, and commercial tint from the same shop?

 What's the average ticket for auto window tint?

-Auto window tint tickets typically range from $199 (single window, dyed) to $599 (full vehicle, ceramic).
-Higher-end ceramic installs on luxury vehicles can exceed $800.
+Auto window tint tickets typically range from amounts quoted to the local market.
+Higher-end ceramic installs on luxury vehicles can run higher.

 What is the Polar Tint Window Tint franchise?